flyryan/V1-SWP-CombinedDeployment/README.md

 - **Detailed Logging**: Maintains separate and combined logs for troubleshooting
 - **Service Verification**: Ensures each agent's services are properly running
 - **Secure Operations**: Proper handling of temporary files and cleanup
-- **Version Control**: Ignores sensitive scripts while tracking only the generator

 ## Logging